Sources

 Japan's SELENE orbiter

-February: New Horizons spacecraft conducted a flyby of Jupiter.
+February: New Horizons spacecraft conducts a flyby of Jupiter.

-June 6: NASA's Messenger spacecraft conducted its second flyby of Venus.
+June 6: NASA's Messenger spacecraft conducts its second flyby of Venus.

 Sept.
-14: Japan's H-IIA launched the SELENE (Kaguya) orbiter toward the Moon.
+14: Japan's H-IIA launches the SELENE (Kaguya) orbiter toward the Moon.
 (Delayed from August 2007)

 Sept.
 27: NASA to launch Dawn spacecraft on a mission to visit two asteroids.
 (Delayed from June 2007)

 Aug.
-4: Delta 2 rocket launched NASA's Scout (Phoenix) mission to Mars.
+4: A Delta-2 rocket launches NASA's Scout (Phoenix) mission to Mars.

 November: The European Rosetta spacecraft conducted second flyby of Earth.